Asibul-40/SOLID-principle-overview/README.md

 ## Interface Segregation Principle (*ISP*)
 Segregation means to separate a particular thing, hence interface segregation is about separating the interfaces.
-This principle simply states that **an interface should not be forced to have such properties that are irrelevant to it.**
+This principle simply states that **Clients should not be forced to depend upon interfaces that they do not use**
 Let's see an example:

 ![Untitled Diagram (41)](https://github.com/Asibul-40/SOLID-principle-overview/assets/77221075/4caccda9-4723-46c2-a8b6-1e1e80fbad84)